Mayfly277/mayfly277.github.io/_posts/2022-11-02-GOADv2-pwning-part10.md

 - You can abuse RBCD when you can edit the attribute : msDS-AllowedToActOnBehalfOfOtherIdentity

-> A computer account can edit is own attribute msDS-AllowedToActOnBehalfOfOtherIdentity
+> A computer account can edit his own attribute msDS-AllowedToActOnBehalfOfOtherIdentity
 > This is usefull when you do ldaps NTLM relay (like in the drop-the-mic attack path), you can then edit the computer attribute and launch an RBCD exploitation.
 {: .prompt-tip }